-However, it's got that whole "let's get ready to launch a full-scale war" thing going on.
+It's got that whole "let's get ready to launch a full-scale intergalactic war" thing going on.

 If only there was a way to change the Imperial March into something a little peppier.
 It needs to be ominous and have that sense of impending doom, but still it's for Vader's birthday!
 It has to have a little bit of celebration to it.
-Enter The Imperial March played in a major key.
+Enter The Imperial March played in a major key instead of minor:

 Instead of the doom-ridden music we associate with Vader, altering John William's Imperial March by playing it in a major key keeps the essence of piece but gives it a happier feel, like when you first get the airship in a Final Fantasy game.
 Or when you finally get crowned King Peter by Aslan.
 Or you're heading back home to the Shire with your 13th share of the dragon's gold...

 "Before we bring out the cake, we'll be serving a three course meal.
 We'll start with a palette cleanser of a sherbet made from Wookie milk, allowing the cooks time to boil the hair off of the Ewok shish-kabobs.
 Finally, we'll finish up with Jawa-stuffed Tauntaun horn."